-The NAMP is used by a number of marine mammal species, including southern right whale, Australian sea lion, long-nosed fur seal (formerly New Zealand fur seal), common dolphin and bottlenose dolphin (DENR 2010).
+The waters off South Australia are used by a number of marine mammal species, including southern right whale, Australian sea lion, long-nosed fur seal (formerly New Zealand fur seal), Australian fur seal, common dolphin and bottlenose dolphin (DENR 2010).
 Some of these species are resident while others are more transient, visiting to rest, breed and/or feed.
-Southern right whales migrate along this coastline between May and October, calving and resting in several areas including Fowlers Bay, which is considered an emerging aggregation area (Mackay and Goldsworthy 2015).
+Southern right whales migrate along the coastline between May and October, calving and resting in several areas including Encounter Bay and Fowlers Bay, which are considered as emerging aggregation areas (Mackay and Goldsworthy 2015).